hermeznetwork/docs/docs/users/exchanges.md

 # Exchanges

 This example shows a possible flow of how an exchange would use Hermez.
+To get a complete tutorial on other functionalities, check out the SDK [documentation](../developers/sdk.md)

 ## Pre-requisites
 -  Exchange already has some Hermez accounts for each trading token (`HEZEx-ETH`, `HEZEx-DAI`,...).
 -  User has a Hermez account (`HEZUser-ETH`)
 ![](exchanges/Exchange-init.jpg)

-Both exchange and user p pre-existing accounts are regular Hermez accounts, consisting of an L2 account linked to an Ethereum account where funds can be withdrawn.
+Both exchange and user pre-existing accounts are regular Hermez accounts, consisting of an L2 account linked to an Ethereum account where funds can be withdrawn.
-The following is an example of code used to initialize hermezjs` with `Hermez testnet` deployment and create both user and exchange accounts.
-You need to supply your own WEB3_URL (Ethereum Node URL) and two Rinkeby Ethereum Provate Keys.
+The following is an example of code used to initialize hermezjs with `Hermez testnet` deployment and create both user and exchange accounts.
+You need to supply your own WEB3_URL (Ethereum Node URL) and two Rinkeby Ethereum Private Keys.

 Note that the latest smart contract addresses can always be found [here](https://api.testnet.hermez.io/config)